 If you are 66 years of age or over and getting a comparable pension to those listed above from another EU State, you are also entitled to the increase.

-If you live on a specified island and are under 66 years of age you will qualify for an increase of your social welfare payment if you are getting one of the following social welfare payments:
+If you live on a specified island and are under 66 years of age you will qualify for an increase in your social welfare payment if you are getting one of the following social welfare payments:

 If you are under 66 years of age and getting a comparable pension to those listed above from another EU State, you are also entitled to the increase.